fhalab/LevSeq/README.md

 Before using this repository, ensure the following preparations:

-- Order forward and reverse primers compatible with the desired plasmid.
+- Order forward and reverse primers compatible with the desired plasmid, see methods section of [our paper](http://biorxiv.org/cgi/content/short/2024.09.04.611255v1?rss=1).
 - Successfully install Oxford Nanopore's software.
-[Link to installation guide](#).
+[Link to installation guide](https://nanoporetech.com/).
 - Clone this GitHub repository to your local directory.

 ## How to Use LevSeq.

-The wet lab part is detailed in the method section.
-Once samples are prepared, the multiplexed sample is used for sequencing, and the sequencing data is stored in the `../data` folder on Nanopore.
+The wet lab part is detailed in the method section of the paper.

+Once samples are prepared, the multiplexed sample is used for sequencing, and the sequencing data is stored in the `../data` folder as per the typical Nanopore flow (refer to Nanopore documentation for this).

-After sequencing, variants are identified.
-For simple applications, we recommend using the notebook `run_levseq.ipynb`.
+After sequencing, you can identify variants, demultiplex, and combine with your variant function here!
+For simple applications, we recommend using the notebook `example/Example.ipynb`.

-### Steps:
+### Steps of LevSeq:

 1. **Basecalling**: This step converts Nanopore's FAST5 files to sequences.
 For basecalling, we use Nanopore's basecaller, Medaka, which can run in parallel with sequencing (recommended) or afterward.

 2. **Demultiplexing**: After sequencing, the reads, stored as bulk FASTQ files, are sorted.
 During demultiplexing, each read is assigned to its correct plate/well combination and stored as a FASTQ file.